 If the user chooses to cancel the operation, the attribute will remain untouched and its documentation will continue to be available.

-On the other hand, if he continues with the operation by saving or hitting Ok, a confirmation window will emerge warning the user once more to make sure that he really wishes to do so.
+On the other hand, if the user continues with the operation by saving or hitting Ok, a confirmation window will emerge warning the user once more to make sure that he really wishes to do so.

 If the user continues with the operation, the extended attribute of the element type will no longer be available for any of the shapes, and all of the documentation that had previously been added will be lost.